blainehansen/project-f/lib/templating/_README.md

 # Components Basics

-Components are defined in a single file, with a `#!` to indicate which section you're in.
+Components are defined in a single file, with a `#!` to indicate the beginning of a new section.
 The default template language is `wolf`, and the script section must be in typescript.
 The type signature of the component is determined by the exported `Component` type (a "bare" component that takes no props, no syncs, emits no events, and has no slots, is inferred if this `Component` type is missing).
 The exported `setup` function lets you expose variables to the template.